PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Evaluation

 \subsubsection{Impact of Hyperparameters in {\name}}

 \myparatight{Impact of $N$}Figure~\ref{Impact-Of-N} shows the impact of $N$.
 We have the following observations.
 First, ASR increases as $N$ increases when $N \leq k$ ($k=5$ by default).
-The reason is that more poisoned texts are injected for each target question when $N$ is larger, and thus the retrieved texts for the target question contain more poisoned ones, e.g., Precision increases as $N$ increases and Recall is consistently high.
+The reason is that more malicious texts are injected for each target question when $N$ is larger, and thus the retrieved texts for the target question contain more malicious ones, e.g., Precision increases as $N$ increases and Recall is consistently high.
 When $N>k$, ASR (or Precision) becomes stable and is consistently high.
 We note that Recall decreases as $N$ increases when $N>k$.
-The reason is that at most $k$ poisoned texts could be retrieved.
+The reason is that at most $k$ malicious texts could be retrieved.
 F1-Score measures a tradeoff between Precision and Recall, which first increases and then decreases.

-\myparatight{Impact of length $V$ in generating $I$} To achieve the effectiveness condition, we use a LLM to generate $I$ with length $V$ (a hyperparameter) such that RAG would generate an attacker-chosen target answer for a target question.
+\myparatight{Impact of length $V$ in generating $I$} To achieve the generation condition, we use an LLM to generate $I$ with length $V$ (a hyperparameter) such that RAG would generate an attacker-chosen target answer for a target question.
 We study the impact of $V$ on the effectiveness of {\name}.
-Figure~\ref{Impact-Of-Text-Length} shows the experimental results.
+Figure~\ref{Impact-Of-Text-Length}~-~\ref{Impact-Of-Text-Length-MSMARCO} (in Appendix) shows the experimental results.
 We find that {\name} achieves similar ASR, Precision, Recall, and F1-Score, which means {\name} is insensitive to $V$.

 \myparatight{Impact of the number of trials $L$ in generating $I$}Figure~\ref{Impact-Of-L} shows the impact of number of trials $L$ on {\name} for NQ.
 We find that {\name} could achieve high ASRs even when $L=1$ (i.e., one trial is made).
 As $L$ increases, the ASR first increases and then becomes saturated when $L \geq 10$.
 Our experimental results demonstrate that a small $L$ (i.e., 10) is sufficient for {\name} to achieve high ASRs.